 Donate Old Clothes To Charity

+donating them to a charity that clothes folks who are less fortunate.
+It’s cold outside, so they’ll be sure to appreciate the donation.
 Journaling is a great way to look back at what you were thinking and how you were feeling at a particular moment.
 With all the growth you’re going to experience in 2018, starting a journal now will make sure you don’t take your progress for granted.

 Throw Out All Your Mismatched Socks

 Why are you still holding to that one lime green sock with a hole in it?
 It’s time to let it go, along with the million other single socks you have in your dresser drawer.

 Buy An Extra Pair Of Sheets

 sheets on hand is convenient when you spill something but don’t want to wait for the washing machine to finish up before you crawl back in bed.
 This time of year is the perfect time to get a deal on household items, & you'll feel so much more #adult with an extra set of sheets in your closet.

 Follow People In Your Industry On Twitter

-You can learn a lot from following folks on Twitter — especially if they're in your same industry.
+following folks on Twitter — especially if they're in your same industry.
 Find some folks who are doing the things you want to do and click the ‘follow’ button.
 You never know if you'll find your new mentor this way.

-Your phone has so many horrible germs on it.
+phone has so many horrible germs on it.
 Disinfect it before the year is over and make a habit of wiping it down at least once a week.

 Donate Money To A Cause You Care About